blum99/QPSSchatbot/docs/figma-make-readme.md

-  # Modern Chatbot Frontend
+  # QPSSchatbot Frontend

-  This is a code bundle for Modern Chatbot Frontend.
-The original project is available at https://www.figma.com/design/aCAkTAwP5cG7gPkzar04ta/Modern-Chatbot-Frontend.
+  This bundle backs the QPSSchatbot project.
+It was adapted from the Modern Chatbot Frontend design available at https://www.figma.com/design/aCAkTAwP5cG7gPkzar04ta/Modern-Chatbot-Frontend.

   ## Running the code